aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/from_bcs.md

 ## Function `from_bytes`

-Package private native function to deserialize a type T.

-Note that this function does not put any constraint on <code>T</code>.
-If code uses this function to deserialize a linear value, its their responsibility that the data they deserialize is owned.
+Package private native function to deserialize a type T.<br/><br/> Note that this function does not put any constraint on <code>T</code>.
+If code uses this function to<br/> deserialize a linear value, its their responsibility that the data they deserialize is<br/> owned.

 <pre><code>public(friend) fun from_bytes&lt;T&gt;(bytes: vector&lt;u8&gt;): T<br/></code></pre>